AmpersandJS/ampersand-model/README.md

-# StrictModel
+# Human Model

-StrictModel is meant to work as a drop-in replacement for Backbone models.
+Human Models are meant to work as a drop-in replacement for Backbone models.
 In fact, it's extensively tested against the unit tests from Backbone (open test/index.html to run).

-However, Strict Models are far more restrictive and structured.
+However, Human Models are far more restrictive and structured.
 They force you to specify properties (at at minimum their types) for things you want it to store.

 ## Why do this?